coder-xiaomo/free-disk-space/README.md

     runs-on: ubuntu-latest
     steps:

-    - name: Free Disk Space (Ubuntu)
+    - name: Free GitHub Actions Disk Space (Ubuntu)
       uses: coder-xiaomo/free-disk-space@main
       with:
         # this might remove tools that are actually needed if set to "true"
         tool-cache: false

-        # all of these default to true and will be cleared,
+        # all of these default to true and will be cleared, so set to "false"
-        # so set to "false" if necessary for your workflow
+        # if necessary for your workflow
         android: true
         dotnet: true
         haskell: true